soutaro/steep/guides/src/getting-started/getting-started.md

 ```
 $ steep version
-$ bundle exec steep version         # When you install with bundler
+$ bundle exec steep version         # If you install with bundler
 ```

 We omit the `bundle exec` prefix from the following commands.
-Run commands with the prefix if you install Steep with bundler.
+Run commands with the prefix if you installed Steep with Bundler.

 ## Type checking your first Ruby script

-Run steep init command to generate the configuration file, Steepfile.
+Run the `steep init` command to generate the configuration file, `Steepfile`.

 ```
 $ steep init